 - produces a valid passport which remains valid for at least six months from the expiry date of their entry permit

-- produces a return ticket for the RMS St. Helena or other means of departure from the island
+- produces a return ticket for travel by sea or other means of departure from the island

 - has valid medical insurance or other means to pay for treatment to cover themselves for the duration of their stay.